Course Descriptions: Specialization in Somatic Studies

 DPS 720, 2 units

 Students in this course develop a thorough understanding of the functional organization of the brain and how it is relevant for healing practices.
 Students will familiarize themselves with the language of neuroscience in order to be able to read and interpret ongoing research in neurobiology, the neuroscience of affect and emotion, behavioral genetics, functional neuroanatomy, and developmental science.
-They will be introduced to the methodologies of neuroscience particularly studies using fMRI and EEG equipment.
+They will be introduced to the methodologies of neuroscience focusing on studies using fMRI and EEG equipment.

 Neuroscience and Somatic Depth Psychology II